Bamiayo17/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. I can only go one way.
 I've not got a reverse gear mandatory
 Write a function that prints a string, in reverse, followed by a new line.

+5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes mandotory
+Write a function that reverses a string.

+6. Half the lies they tell about me aren't true
+Write a function that prints every other character of a string, starting with the first character, followed by a new line.

+7. Winning is only half of it.
+Having fun is the other half Write a function that prints half of a string, followed by a new line.

+8. Arrays are not pointers
+Write a function that prints n elements of an array of integers, followed by a new line.

+9. strcpy